circls/monsterui/README.md

 User Variables
 - kazoo_domain - The domain used to access Monster UI
+- kazoo_enable_lets_encrypt - Enables Let's Encrypt TLS certificate generation if True.
+Use user supplied TLS certificate if False.
+False by default.
-- ssl_certificate - The TLS certificate used for the Monster UI domain
+- kazoo_tls_certificate - The TLS certificate used for the Kazoo domain.
+Used if Let's Encrypt is disabled.
-- ssl_private_key - The TLS private key used for the Monster UI domain
+- kazoo_tls_private_key - The TLS private key used for the Kazoo domain.
+Used if Let's Encrypt is disabled.

 Dependencies
 ------------